SHORTLIST

 Day 8: San Ignacio

 Today is free for you to discover San Ignacio at your own pace.
 This beautiful town is surrounded by fast-flowing rivers, waterfalls and Maya ruins, making it the ideal base.
 If you’re a bit of a history buff, maybe take a day trip to Xunantunich – an impressive Maya ceremonial site on a hill overlooking the countryside.
 Getting to the site is half the fun, as you'll need to take a hand-cranked ferry to cross the river.
-Also nearby is the cave of Actun Tunichil Muknal – a living museum of Maya relics.
-Wade through cool waters to find ceramic pots and crystallised skeletons preserved by the calcium-rich environment of the cave for over 1400 years.
+Perhaps you'd like to take on the challenge of visiting the cave of Actun Tunichil Muknal – a living museum of Maya relics.
+Wade and hike through cool waters to find ceramic pots and crystallised skeletons preserved by the calcium-rich environment of the cave for over 1400 years.
 Easily spooked?
 Maybe you'd prefer a cave with fewer (as far as we know) skeletons, like the one in Mountain Pine Ridge.
 In the late afternoon, the barbecue stalls of Santa Elena start to set up for the dinner rush.
 It's only a 15-minute walk, so consider wandering over to enjoy a juicy chicken leg and a chat with the locals.

 Day 9: Tikal National Park